 - Spend $300 or more in a single store up to 60 days before leaving Australia and make sure you get a tax invoice.

 - Bring the item purchased as well as the tax invoice, your passport and boarding pass to a TRS facility no less than 30 minutes before your flight departs.
-The facilities are located beyond Customs and Immigration at the international terminals in Sydney, Brisbane, Melbourne, Perth, Cairns, Adelaide, Darwin and the Gold Coast.
+For information on where the TRS facility is at your airport, visit the Australian Border Force website.

 - The GST rebate is calculated by dividing the GST-inclusive price by 11.
 (You'll get $60 back from a $660 purchase).
 For wine, you'll get a 14.5% refund.